shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 <img src='{{ site.baseurl }}/img/getting-started/empty-admin-page.png'/>
 </p>

-Click on `Edit content` to start adding content.
+Click on `Create content` to start adding content.
 It will redirect you to `CMS` tab where you can manage content for that extension.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/empty-cms.png'/>